bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 3.md

 ### 🌉 The Canopy Walk

 > **Read Aloud:**
 > Rope bridges stretch between the boughs, swaying gently above a sea of white blossoms.
-From here, the bogs look endless — a pale field stitched with the black scars of Haven’s irrigation trenches.
+From here, the bogs look endless — a pale field stitched with the black scars of [[Haven]]’s irrigation trenches.
 The scent is sweet, almost cloying.

 - **Ilenna Brack (she/her, [[Dwarf]])**, a bridgewright who maintains the canopy paths, offers lodging in her small home for the night.
-  She remembers those who left to follow the Fanewraith — “brave fools, all of them.”
+  She remembers those who left to follow the [[Fanewraith]] — “brave fools, all of them.”
   If asked why she stayed: *“Someone has to keep the bridges standing, don’t they?”*

 > **Player Prompt:**